Get the broadcast details, the full schedule and see how the squads are shaping up ahead of the start of Weber WBBL|10 on Sunday

 All of the Australian players who were part of the recent T20 World Cup campaign will feature in WBBL|10, minus the injured Tayla Vlaeminck.

-The reigning Player of the World Cup, New Zealand’s Amelia Kerr joined the Sydney Sixers in the off season and is one of the most exciting players in the world.
+The reigning Player of the World Cup, New Zealand’s Amelia Kerr joined the Sydney Sixers in the off season but will now miss at least the first half of the tournament after tearing her quadricep in an ODI against India.

 The Stars pulled off another of the biggest coups in the league when they signed South African allrounder Marizanne Kapp to their squad.